JanHerca/urantiapedia/output/wikijs/en/article/Rafael_Mondejar/Los_Mundos_De_Estancia.md

 - Communities reach their normal proportions. (?)
 - We will create new social orders
 - We will eliminate intellectual conflicts and mental disharmony
-- We will increase the effort to master the meaning of the morontia speck
+- We will increase the effort to master the meaning of the morontia mota
 - We will complete the experience of life in the flesh
 - Before passing to the next world, we will reach, at least, the intellectual level of the culture after the Magisterial Son in the ideal evolutionary worlds.